algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_report/cumulative.md

 ## Weekly Report - Week 1
 [Detailed File](week_1.md)

 The first week was dedicated to project initialization and planning.
 Practicing the code and addressing various questions took place.
 A meeting request was made with the client to ensure the quality of our work and confirm our understanding.
-Notably, all the work was done during our free time since there was no dedicated project time.
+Notably, all the work was done during our free time as there was no dedicated project time.

 ### Accomplishments
 1. Kick-off